-Before we start, majority of the workouts explained in this article are Barbell based workouts.
+Majority of the workouts explained in this article are Barbell based workouts.
 Now the question pops up in our curious minds..why barbells?
-I will tell why but again before that what is a barbell?
+I will tell why, but again before that what is a barbell?

 Barbell definition as per wiki - A barbell is a piece of exercise equipment used in weight training, bodybuilding, weightlifting and powerlifting, consisting of a long bar with weights attached at each end.

 A standard barbell is 7.2 ft long, weighs 20 Kgs.
 The outer ends are 50 millimetres (2.0 in) in diameter, while the grip section is 28 millimetres (1.1 in) in diameter, and 1.31 metres (4.3 ft) in length.